-Shared by Emma Miller, AIM Chairman’s Club Director
+Shared by Emma Miller, AIM Chairman’s Club Director in Dundee, Ohio.

 Sometimes our goals seem to fall by the wayside.
 I often think it’s because we get so caught up with the urgent that we neglect the important.

 Think of something you should be doing that is important.
 It could be exercising or losing weight.
 But such important things are not really urgent.
 And urgent, daily tasks and interruptions may be the cause of neglecting important things such as your AIM business.

 We have all heard about the value of follow-up.
 Everybody keeps talking about how important it is, but do we believe it?
 And if we believe it, are we doing it?
 Or is the urgent causing us to neglect the important?

 Sometimes the urgent might be answering a telephone call and chatting with a friend.
 The important might be investing some time in your AIM business because if you put off following up long enough, eventually you may not have much of a downline.